Product Hierarchy

 Management UI

-Products and families are managed via the OEE Settings modal (gear icon on the OEE dashboard, /oee/stations):
+Products and families are managed via the Product Families tab in the OEE Settings modal (gear icon on the OEE dashboard, /oee/stations).
+This is not a standalone navigation page — it lives inside the settings modal.

 Codebase Paths